zicho/betterauth-sso/README.md

----
-title: OAuth and SSO Integration with SvelteKit and Better Auth
+# OAuth and SSO Integration with SvelteKit and Better Auth
-description: Template to integrate SSO with Better Auth using an OAuth provider like github or microsoft.
+## Template to integrate SSO with Better Auth using an OAuth provider like github or microsoft.
----

 Before you start, make sure you have a Better Auth instance configured.
 If you haven't done that yet, check out the [installation](https://www.better-auth.com/docs/installation).

-## Example: Hiding your entire app behind an OAuth provider
+### Example: Hiding your entire app behind an OAuth provider

 To secure your entire application with an OAuth login provider, refer to the following example.
 When done, your entire app will be protected behind your chosen OAuth provider.

-### Step 1: Set up auth
+#### Step 1: Set up auth

 For this example we will be using Github and Microsoft social providers.